davepinch/pinchy.cc/collections/_topics/astronomy/constellations/apus/wikimedia/Apus_IAU.svg.md

 permalink: /wikimedia/Apus_IAU.svg/
 tags:
   - Apus
-  - Bird of Paradise
+  - bird of paradise
-  - Star Chart
+  - star chart
   - SVG
 ---
 Shows the precise boundaries of this far-southern constellation.
 [Asterism](/asterism/) as in all groups is arbitrary in exact form, being a [bird-of-paradise](/bird-of-paradise/), whose compact head (Beta, Gamma, Delta) is between the pole and [Triangulum Australe](/triangulum-australe/).